ga-chicago/sinatra-activerecord-fullstack/README.md

 ### 19. Make the post route for login actually do the login.

 Remember to set session variables appropriately--is the user logged in?
 Once they've successfully logged in, tell them "logged in as...." using the messaging functionality you just built.
+Remember, several commits back we used our `seeds.sql` to add one user -- use that username and password.

 Hint: try .find_by